camp

 Neither Exposition Park nor Dodger Stadium is a purpose-built festival venue.
 Each year, Camp Flog Gnaw required a signage system that could orient tens of thousands of people through a converted space: wayfinding, stage identification, zone markers, sponsor integrations, and back-of-house operational signage all running simultaneously.

 The volume was real.
 Across four years and two venues I produced a high number of distinct signage pieces spanning multiple formats, scales, and installation contexts.
 The work was template-driven and production-focused, built for consistency and speed.
-When vendors needed files fast, the system had to hold.
+When departments needed files fast, it either held together or it didn't.

 ILLUSTRATED MAPS